Lukas Kindermann born 1984 in Germany, lives and works in Munich (DE)

-Lukas studied at Karlsruhe University of Arts and Design (ZKM) from 2005 to 2010 and at the Academy of Fine Arts Munich between 2010 and 2013.
-He teached as assistant teacher with Peter Kogler at the Academy of Fine Arts, Munich, visiting teacher for KUNO programme at the Klaipėda Faculty of Vilnius Academy of Arts, Lithuania and hold several lectureships at the University of Television and Film (HFF) Munich.
+From 2005 to 2010 Lukas studied at the Karlsruhe University of Arts and Design (ZKM) with Anna Jermolaewa, Nira Pereg and Aernout Mik and between 2010 and 2013 at the Academy of Fine Arts Munich with Peter Kogler.
+Between 2014 and 2019 he teached as assistant teacher with Peter Kogler at the Academy of Fine Arts, Munich.
+Lukas was visiting teacher for the KUNO Art programme at the Klaipėda Faculty of Vilnius Academy of Arts, Lithuania and hold repeadingly lectureships at the University of Television and Film (HFF) Munich.
 Between 2018 and 2020 he was part of the curatorial team at ERES-Foundation in Munich.

 The Horses`Morning Bath at Calcutta &

 Loading Sand - Pas De Calais: Threatening Weather

 Newspaper, 40 pages, 35 x 50 cm, 2019, puplished by ‘uns artbooks Berlin/Reykjavík,

 Supported by Erwin & Gisela von Steiner-Stiftung, Munich

 Artist Book, 2017, 568 Pages, 19,2 x 12,5 x 2,9 cm, published by uns’ artbooks Reykjavík/Berlin,

 2014, 96 pages, 24 x 17 cm, published by Revolver Publishers, Berlin